kyma-project/kyma-environment-broker/docs/contributor/04-20-release.md

 4. A code owner approves the PR with the security scanner config bump.
 5. The GitHub action creates a GitHub tag and draft release with the provided name.
 6. The GitHub action initiates an await for Prow Jobs status.
-7. The tag creation triggers Prow jobs defined in [`kyma-environment-broker-build.yaml`](https://github.com/kyma-project/test-infra/blob/main/prow/jobs/kyma-project/kyma-environment-broker/kyma-environment-broker-build.yaml):
+7. The tag creation triggers ProwJobs defined in [`kyma-environment-broker-build.yaml`](https://github.com/kyma-project/test-infra/blob/main/prow/jobs/kyma-project/kyma-environment-broker/kyma-environment-broker-build.yaml):
 - `post-keb-release-build`
 - `post-keb-deprovision-retrigger-job-release-build`
 - `post-keb-cleanup-job-release-build`
 - `post-keb-runtime-reconciler-job-release-build`
 - `post-keb-trial-cleanup-job-release-build`
 - `post-keb-subaccount-cleanup-job-release-build`
-8. The Prow jobs upload the binary images.
+8. The ProwJobs upload the binary images.
-9. If the unit tests, KEB chart tests, and Prow job status await are completed successfully, the GitHub action publishes the release.
+9. If the unit tests, KEB chart tests, and ProwJob status await are completed successfully, the GitHub action publishes the release.

 ### Replace an Existing Release